vitejs/vite/packages/plugin-legacy/README.md

 - Generate a corresponding legacy chunk for every chunk in the final bundle, transformed with [@babel/preset-env](https://babeljs.io/docs/en/babel-preset-env) and emitted as [SystemJS modules](https://github.com/systemjs/systemjs) (code splitting is still supported!).

-- Generate a polyfill chunk including SystemJS runtime, and any necessary polyfills determined by specified browser targets and **acutal usage** in the bundle.
+- Generate a polyfill chunk including SystemJS runtime, and any necessary polyfills determined by specified browser targets and **actual usage** in the bundle.

-- Inject `<script nomdule>` tags into generated HTML to conditionally load the polyfills and legacy bundle only in browsers without native ESM support.
+- Inject `<script nomodule>` tags into generated HTML to conditionally load the polyfills and legacy bundle only in browsers without native ESM support.

 ## Usage